ameeya-bhusan/USPEX_guide/README.md

-This is a description of my project.
-Below is a flowchart illustrating the process.
+Below is a flowchart illustrating the process of USPEX.

 ```mermaid
 graph TD;